tollmanz/tollmanz.com-old/_posts/2015-08-03-content-security-policy-report-variations.markdown

 **`referrer`**

 Unfortunately, `referrer` was not properly tested. `referrer` has a value when a CSP report is triggered via an identifiable referrer.
 In my tests, I did not have any referrers trigger CSP reports because none the violating resources were caused by a referrer.
 This violation occurs when, for example, a non-violating script loads a resource that triggers a violation.
 The non-violating script is then passed as the referrer.
 I am actually only now realizing that I didn't properly evaluate this and will have to look into it another time.

+**`effective-directive`**

+The `effective-directive` property is unfortunately, the most underused CSP report property.
+The `effective-directive` gives you information on the most specific directive that was violated, even if that directive was not defined.
+For instance, if your CSP header is `default-src https://example.com` and an image triggers a CSP report, the `effective-directive` property will be `img-src`.
+Since the "effective" `img-src` directive is `img-src https://example.com`, that is what is reported.
+This property is helpful in categorizing violations.

+This property is different than `violated-directive` in that `violated-directive` gives you the directive that was violated, not the "effective" directive.
+If you CSP header is `default-src https://example.com` and an image triggers a CSP report, the `violated-directive` will be `default-src https://example.com`; much less specific than the `effective-directive`.

+The only browsers supporting the `effective-directive` a the time of this writing are:

+* Chrome 40.0 - 44.0
+* Opera 27.0 - 32.0

+The lesson here is that you absolutely should not rely on `effective-directive` for categorizing your reports, as this will lead to much missing data.
+In the discussion below, I have a tip for how you can normalize this across browsers.

 **`violated-directive`**